History of Juneteenth

 Although July 4th. marks the American colonies’ 1776 declaration of independence from Britain, the Founding Fathers did not include America’s enslaved people among “all men” who had been “created equal.”

-It took a bloody Civil War and Constitutional amendments to end slavery, and Juneteenth celebrates the Emancipation Proclamation, issued almost a century after the Declaration of Independence.
+It took a bloody Civil War and Constitutional amendments to end slavery, and Juneteenth celebrates Emancipation of enslaved Americans, almost a century after the Declaration of Independence.

 January 1, 1863